One of the most important and often underestimated office chair components is definitely the armrest.

 – up & down system: there are no buttons in the armrest, and by pulling up the pad is free to go up; when the armrest reaches the highest position (UP) the mechanism allows the pad to “automatically” go down to the lowest position (& DOWN)

-Items such as our 490 or 497 fall into this category with the button mechanism, and the 397 or 375 with the up & down mechanism.
+Items such as our ARGA1B00 belong to this category with button mechanism, and the 397 or 375 with the up & down mechanism.

 The 2D, 3D and 4D armrests are components that can have respectively 1, 2 or 3 independent adjustments in addition to the height adjustment.